 Availability of Ride-Share Apps

 Uber, Lyft and similar companies operate ride-share apps which enable people to use a mobile device to request a ride.
 These apps are designed to be simple to use, enabling people to request a ride with a few touches on a mobile device, possibly even when they are impaired.
-A friend, bartender or another individual may be able to help intoxicated people use the app to prevent them from getting behind the wheel.
+A friend, bartender or other individual may be able to help intoxicated people use the app to prevent them from getting behind the wheel.
 Representatives from MADD believe that if this technology had been available previously other lives may have been saved because drunk drivers would have had an alternative to driving home drunk.

 Drunk Driving Laws in Nevada